Modular categories are not determined by their modular data: More counterexamples

 The same arguments as above show that the categories $\C_{uv}:=\Vect_G^{\omega_{uv}}$ are pairwise not categorically Morita equivalent (Again, any automorphism leaves $\omega_{uv}$ invariant, and the only abelian normal subgroups are $\ZZ_q$, $\ZZ_r$, and $\ZZ_q\times\ZZ_r$).

 The modular data for $\CTR(\Vect_G^{\omega_{uv}})$ is the Kronecker product of the modular data for $\CTR(\Vect_{G_q}^{\omega^u})$ and $\CTR(\Vect_{G_r}^{\omega^v})$.
 Thus, there are at most $3\cdot 3=9$ different modular data.
-But the effect of a Galois automorphism on $\omega_{uv}$ is a cyclic permutation of $\{1,\dots,p-1\}$ which is to be applied to $a$ and $v$ simultaneously (unless $a$ or $v$ is zero).
+But the effect of a Galois automorphism on $\omega_{uv}$ is a cyclic permutation of $\{1,\dots,p-1\}$ which is to be applied to $u$ and $v$ simultaneously (unless $u$ or $v$ is zero).
 Thus, there are $p+1$ orbits of cocycles, and thus $p+1$ categories among the $\CTR(\Vect_G^{\omega_{uv}})$ that are pairwise inequivalent, even up to a Galois twist.

-Of course one may argue that the inequivalent up to Galois twist examples are thus obtained due to a cheap trick: They are Deligne products of two modular categories, and we simply have a separate Galois twist on each factor. \begin{Qu} If two modular categories defined over the cyclotomic numbers are not decomposable as Deligne products of smaller modular categories, and if they share the same modular data, are they then Galois twists of each other?
+Of course one may argue that the inequivalent up to Galois twist examples are thus obtained due to a cheap trick: They are Deligne products of two modular categories, and we simply have a separate Galois twist on each factor. \begin{Qu} If two modular categories defined over the cyclotomic numbers are prime in the sense of \cite{MR1990929}, and if they share the same modular data, are they then Galois twists of each other?
 Is the module category of a twisted Drinfeld double $D_\omega(G)$ of an indecomposable group determined up to Galois twist by its modular data? \end{Qu}